OpenRefine/openrefine.org/docs/manual/running.md

 Please note that if your machine has an external IP (is exposed to the Internet), you should not do this, or should protect it behind a proxy or firewall, such as nginx.
 Proceed at your own risk.
 :::

 By default (and for security reasons), OpenRefine only listens to TCP requests coming from localhost (127.0.0.1) on port 3333.
-If you want to share your OpenRefine instance with colleagues and respond to TCP requests to any IP address of the machine, start it from the command line like this:
+If you want to share your OpenRefine instance with colleagues and respond to TCP requests to any IP address of the machine, start it from the command line like these below.
+Note that you can set either the IP, or the Host, or both, but if you set both, you must use the host name to access the web page.
+If you use the IP 0.0.0.0, it will bind to all interface, but if you also set the host, than you must use the host as previously stated.
+In these examples below, `mymachine.local` is used as the hostname, which can be a valid domain name that resolve thru the DNS server, or that is defined in the hosts file of your machine.

 ```
-./refine -i 0.0.0.0
+./refine -i 0.0.0.0 -H mymachine.local
 ```

 or set this option in `refine.ini`:
 ```
-REFINE_HOST=0.0.0.0
+REFINE_INTERFACE=0.0.0.0
+REFINE_HOST=mymachine.local
 ```

 or set this JVM option:
 ```
--Drefine.host=0.0.0.0
+-Drefine.interface=0.0.0.0
+-Drefine.host=mymachine.local
 ```

 On Mac, you can add a specific entry to the `Info.plist` file located within the app bundle (`/Applications/OpenRefine.app/Contents/Info.plist`):